The Nine Tailors: Plot

-Twenty years before the events of the novel, the family of Sir Henry Thorpe, squire of the Fenland village of Fenchurch St Paul, had suffered the theft of a valuable emerald necklace, still unrecovered.
-The family's then butler, Geoffrey Deacon, and his accomplice, Nobby Cranton, had been convicted and imprisoned.
-In 1918 Deacon had escaped from prison but apparently died shortly afterwards, the body lying in a quarry where it was found two years later, still in prison clothes.
-Deacon's widow Mary subsequently married one of the village bell-ringers, William Thoday.
+Twenty years before the events of the novel, the family of Sir Henry Thorpe, squire of the Fenland village of Fenchurch St Paul, had suffered the theft of a guest's valuable emerald necklace, still unrecovered.
+The family's butler, Geoffrey Deacon, and his accomplice, Nobby Cranton, had been convicted and imprisoned.
+In 1918, Deacon escaped from prison and disappeared, leaving his wife, Mary, none the wiser.
+After a man's body in prison clothes was found two years later in a nearby dene-hole, Mary was declared a widow, and became free to marry one of the village bell-ringers, William Thoday.

 The novel opens with Lord Peter Wimsey running his car into a ditch near Fenchurch on a snowy New Year's Eve.
 Stranded for a few days while repairs are carried out, Wimsey helps ring an all-night peal on the church bells after William Thoday is struck down with influenza.
 Lady Thorpe, Sir Henry's wife, dies the next day.

 When Sir Henry dies the following Easter, a man's mutilated body is found in his wife's grave, believed to be that of a labourer calling himself 'Stephen Driver'.
 Oddly, the dead man was wearing French-made underclothes.
 The rector writes to Wimsey asking him to return to investigate.

-Bunter, Wimsey's manservant, finds at the Post Office an uncollected letter that has been posted in France.
+At the Post Office, Bunter, Wimsey's manservant, finds an uncollected letter posted from France.
 The writer is the French wife of a British soldier, Arthur Cobbleigh, who had deserted in 1918.
 Cobbleigh evidently knew where the emeralds were hidden and plotted to recover them with 'Driver' – who is revealed to be not the mutilated man, but Cranton.

 A document found in the bell chamber is a cipher, written on the same paper as the letter from France.
 Wimsey's knowledge of change ringing enables him to decipher it, leading him to the emeralds, still in their hiding place in the church.
 He shows the document to Mary Thoday, and she and William promptly abscond to London.
-Wimsey speculates they have gone to be remarried, Mary having recognised the handwriting as that of Deacon, her first husband, and realising that her marriage to William was void as Deacon had still been alive at the time.
+Wimsey deduces that Mary recognised the handwriting as that of Deacon, her first husband, who apparently was still alive at the time of the cipher's composition.
+Realising their marriage was unintentionally bigamous, the Thodays have gone to get remarried.